anmol-tandon/C_StonePaperScissor_Project/README.md

   This function consists of if-else statements that will compare the choice of user and computer.
 If the user wins then it will return 1.
 Otherwise, if the computer wins then it     will return -1.
 If it is a tie, it will return 0.

 # 2. GuessTheNumber
-  Its is a simple guessing game where Player 1 enters a number and Player 2 has to guess the number in minimal attempts.
+  It is a simple guessing game where Player 1 enters a number and Player 2 has to guess the number in minimal attempts.